PikriNtr/Pihon/README.md

 # Pihon

-**Pihon** is a cross-platform application built using **React Native** and **ReNative**.
+**Pihon** is a cross-platform application built using **React Native** and **Expo**.
 It serves as a Manhwa/Manga reader, providing users with a seamless reading experience across multiple devices (Android, iOS, Web, and Windows).
 With a clean, responsive design and multi-device support.

 ## Features